-Here is a free crochet pattern for a round hot pad.
+Here is a free pattern for a crochet round hot pad.
 The pattern can be worked up in several hours.
 I used the popcorn stitch in order to add more padding.
-The popcorns are a bit crowded in the second round, but they help to open up the center.
+The popcorns are a bit crowded in the second round, but they help to open up the center for a pretty design.

 Also, the hot pad begins to ruffle up quite a bit in the fifth round, but the ruffles are easy to block out after it is completed.
 I left some of the ruffles in mine and I think they add a nice touch.
 But if you wanted to you could block them all out.